 Candace S. Johnson, PhD

-Dr. Candace S. Johnson joined the faculty of Roswell Park Cancer Institute in February 2002, and is currently President & CEO, Cancer Center Director, Chair of the Department of Pharmacology and Therapeutics, the Wallace Family Chair for Translational Research, and Professor of Oncology.
+Dr. Candace S. Johnson joined the faculty of Roswell Park Cancer Institute in February 2002, and is currently President & CEO, Cancer Center Director, Chair of the Department of Pharmacology and Therapeutics, the Wallace Family Chair in Translational Research, and Professor of Oncology.

 From 1997-2002, Dr. Johnson served as Deputy Director of Basic Research at the University of Pittsburgh Cancer Institute, and Professor of Pharmacology and Medicine at the University of Pittsburgh School of Medicine.